China mourns thousands who died in country's coronavirus epidemic

 In Wuhan, the capital of Hubei province and the epicentre of the outbreak, all traffic lights in urban areas turned red at 10 a.m. and all road traffic ceased for three minutes.

-Some 2,567 people have died in the city of 11 million people, accounting for more than 75% of the country’s coronavirus fatalities.
+Some 2,567 people have died in Wuhan, a megacity of 11 million people located in the middle reaches of the Yangtze river.
+The Wuhan deaths account for more than 75% of the country’s fatalities.

+Among those who died was Li Wenliang, a young doctor who tried to raise the alarm about the disease.
+Li was honoured by the Hubei government earlier this week, after initially being reprimanded by police in Wuhan for “spreading rumours”.

+Gui Yihong, 27, who was among thousands of Wuhan locals who volunteered to deliver food supplies to hospitals during the city’s months-long lockdown, recalled the fear, frustration and pain at Wuhan Central Hospital, where Li worked.

+“I had to (come) and bear witness.
+For the last 80 days we had fought between life and death, and finally gained victory.
+It was not easy at all to come by.”

+While the worst was behind Wuhan, the virus has spread to all corners of the globe since January, sickening more than a million people, killing more than 55,000 and paralysing the world economy.

-Authorities in the city banned all tomb sweeping activities in its cemeteries until at least April 30, curtailing one of the most important dates in the traditional Chinese lunar new year calendar which usually sees millions of families travel to tend to their ancestral graves, offer flowers and burn incense.
+Wuhan banned all tomb-sweeping activities in its cemeteries until at least April 30, curtailing one of the most important dates in the traditional Chinese lunar new year calendar which usually sees millions of families travel to tend to their ancestral graves, offer flowers and burn incense.

-They have also told residents, most stuck at home due to lockdown restrictions, to use online streaming services which will allow them to watch cemetery staff carrying out those tasks live.
+They have also told residents, most stuck at home due to lockdown restrictions, to use online streaming services to watch cemetery staff carry out those tasks live.

-Some resident burned joss paper, a tradition which they believe sends money and wealth to deceased relatives, on sidewalks and within the confines of their barricaded housing compounds.

-Online, celebrities including “X-Men: Days of Future Past” star Fan Bingbing swapped their glamourous social media profile pictures for sombre photos in grey or black, garnering millions of “likes” from fans.
+Online, celebrities including “X-Men: Days of Future Past” star Fan Bingbing swapped their glamorous social media profile pictures for sombre photos in grey or black, garnering millions of “likes” from fans.

 Chinese gaming and social media giant Tencent suspended all online games on Saturday.